 Departing from Hurghada or Port Ghalib

-Experience the well preserved coral reefs of the Straits of Tiran coupled with arguably the best dive site in the whole of the Red Sea, Brother Islands.
+Experience the well preserved coral reefs of the Strait of Tiran coupled with arguably the best dive site in the whole of the Red Sea, Brother Islands.
 On this unique safari there is a chance that you could encounter schools of hammerheads and whale sharks as well as an abundance of other marine wildlife.

 You must be a PADI Open Water diver or equivalent and have logged a minimum of 30 dives to join this safari.